Armenia in the Eurovision Song Contest: Heads of delegation

-Each participating broadcaster in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
-The delegation, whose size can greatly vary, includes a head of press, the performers, songwriters, composers, and backing vocalists, among others.
+Each participating broadcaster in the Eurovision Song Contest appoints a head of delegation, who serves as the broadcaster's main contact with the European Broadcasting Union and leads the country's delegation at the contest.
+The size of each delegation can vary considerably and typically includes the performers, songwriters, composers, backing vocalists, and members of the press team, among others.